Pope Francis says he is in line to take Covid-19 vaccine

-Rome (CNN)Pope Francis has said the Vatican will begin Covid-19 vaccinations next week and that he is in line to receive the jab.
+Rome (CNN)Pope Francis has said the Vatican will begin Covid-19 vaccinations next week and that he is in line to receive the shot.

 The pontiff made the comments during an interview with Italy's Canale 5 channel, set to air on Sunday night.